 Tip: More example mappings can be found in the configuration file.

-Example 1 Here, the custom Studio Server metadata property 'C_MyCustomField' is mapped to the custom Assets Server metadata field 'cf_myCustomField' for all Brands:
+Example 1 Here, the custom Studio Server metadata property 'C_MYCUSTOMFIELD' is mapped to the custom Assets Server metadata field 'cf_myCustomField' for all Brands:

 Example 2 Here, the custom Studio Server metadata property 'C_MyCustomField' is mapped to the custom Assets Server metadata field 'cf_myCustomField', but only for Brand with ID = 1:

-Example 3 Here, the custom Studio Server metadata property 'C_Instructions' is mapped to the default Assets Server metadata field 'instructions' for all Brands:
+Example 3 Here, the custom Studio Server metadata property 'C_INSTRUCTIONS' is mapped to the default Assets Server metadata field 'instructions' for all Brands:

 |

+Do you have corrections or additional information about this article?
+Leave a comment!
 Do you have a question about what is described in this article?
-Please contact support here.
+Please contact Support.

-0 comments
+2 comments

 Please sign in to leave a comment.